 At the gift shop you can buy a CD with photos of your day for about $20.
 You can bring your own camera, too, if you have a GoPro or other water and shockproof camer.
 The guides will take photos for you.
 But they do such a nice job on the CD, I say don’t take the chance of damaging your gear.

 Pin it for later!

-Kelly Stilwell, contributor to Mommy Magazine, Baltimore’s Child, and FamilyCorner.com is a freelance writer and virtual schooling mom in Florida.
-A former stockbroker, Kelly now spends her days on her laptop, right alongside her kids, writing about their travels and how virtual schooling is changing the face of education.
-Read her work at Food, Fun & Faraway Places and Virtual School Resources or follow her on Twitter.
+Kelly Stilwell, contributor to Mommy Magazine, Baltimore’s Child, and FamilyCorner.com is a freelance writer in Florida.
+A former stockbroker, Kelly now spends her days writing about travel with her teens.
+Read her work at Food, Fun & Faraway Places or follow her on Twitter.